Born: February 18, 1931

 Ohio connection: Birth

 Toni Morrison, hailed as a “literary artist of the first rank” by the Swedish Academy when she was awarded the Nobel Prize for Literature in 1993, was born Chloe Anthony Wofford in the small, industrial town of Lorain, Ohio, on February 18, 1931.
 Raised by nurturing, hard-working, story-telling parents, steeped in the oral traditions of their ancestors, Morrison developed a love of reading.
 Upon entering the first grade she was the only black student and the only student that knew how to read.
 She graduated with honors from Lorain High School in 1949.
-After high school, Morrison attended Howard University, where she majored in English and minored in the classics.
-She then earned a master’s degree in English at Cornell University, thus completing her formal education in 1955.
+In 1953 Morrison graduated from Howard University, with a B. A. in English and classics minor.
+She then earned an M. A. in English at Cornell University, thus completing her formal education in 1955.
+In 1958, she married Harold Morrison, a Jamaican architect; the couple had two sons.
+They divorced in 1964.

-National Book Award nomination and Ohioana Book Award, both 1975, both for Sula; National Book Critics Circle Award and American Academy and Institute of Arts and Letters Award, both 1977, both for Song of Solomon; New York State Governor’s Art Award, 1986; National Book Award nomination and National Book Critics Circle Award nomination, both 1987, and Pulitzer Prize for fiction, Robert F. Kennedy Award, and American Book Award (Before Columbus Foundation), all 1988, all for Beloved; Elizabeth Cady Stanton Award, National Organization for Women; Nobel Prize in Literature, 1993; Pearl Buck Award, Rhegium Julii prize, and Condorcet medal (Paris, France), all 1994; National Book Foundation Medal for Distinguished Contribution to American Letters, 1996; National Humanities Medal, 2001; subject of Biennial Toni Morrison Society conference in Lorain, OH; Honorary Doctorate of Letters from Oxford University (2005); New Jersey Hall of Fame inductee (2008); Norman Mailer Prize, Lifetime Achievement (2009); Library of Congress Creative Achievement Award for Fiction (2011); Presidential Medal of Freedom (2012); The Nichols-Chancellor’s Medal awarded by Vanderbilt University (2013); 2014 Ivan Sandrof Lifetime Achievement Award given by the National Book Critics Circle (2014); 2016 PEN/Saul Bellow Award for Achievement in American Fiction
+National Book Award nomination and Ohioana Book Award, both 1975, both for Sula; National Book Critics Circle Award and American Academy and Institute of Arts and Letters Award, both 1977, both for Song of Solomon; New York State Governor’s Art Award, 1986; National Book Award nomination and National Book Critics Circle Award nomination, both 1987; the Anisfield-Wolf Book Award, the Pulitzer Prize for fiction, the Robert F. Kennedy Award, and the American Book Award (Before Columbus Foundation), all in 1988 for Beloved; Elizabeth Cady Stanton Award, National Organization for Women; Nobel Prize in Literature, 1993; Pearl Buck Award, Rhegium Julii prize, and Condorcet medal (Paris, France), all 1994; National Book Foundation Medal for Distinguished Contribution to American Letters, 1996; National Humanities Medal, 2001; subject of Biennial Toni Morrison Society conference in Lorain, OH; Honorary Doctorate of Letters from Oxford University (2005); New Jersey Hall of Fame inductee (2008); Norman Mailer Prize, Lifetime Achievement (2009); Library of Congress Creative Achievement Award for Fiction (2011); Presidential Medal of Freedom (2012); The Nichols-Chancellor’s Medal awarded by Vanderbilt University (2013); 2014 Ivan Sandrof Lifetime Achievement Award given by the National Book Critics Circle (2014); 2016 PEN/Saul Bellow Award for Achievement in American Fiction